-The assessment scheme in this course reflects the intention to assess your learning progress through the course.
+The assessment scheme in this course reflects the intention to assess your learning progress through the semester.
+Ongoing assessment occurs through the lab checkpoints (see lab manual), lab exams and the mid-semester exam.

 Mid-Semester Exam

 The mid-session examination tests your general understanding of the course material, and is designed to give you feedback on your progress through the analytical components of the course.
 Questions may be drawn from any course material.
 Marks will be assigned according to the correctness of the responses.